If you’re pregnant and scared to breastfeed your baby, you’re not alone. Learn 7 common fears many moms have and how you can get past them.

 6. You’re scared breastfeeding will be sexually stimulating

-Some women are concerned about what breastfeeding will do their mental state.
-Even though breasts are for nursing, we’ve grown used to it becoming sexualized.
-As a first time mom, it can be hard to peel away this thought and you worry how strange this will feel nursing a baby.
+Some women are concerned about what breastfeeding will do to their mental state.
+Even though breasts are meant for nursing, we’ve grown used to them becoming sexualized.

 7. You feel scared of failing with breastfeeding

-Long before you’ve even started, you’re afraid of not being able to breastfeed.
-You worry you don’t have what it takes to meet your goals.
-Maybe you weren’t able to breastfeed the first time around, or you don’t think you have it in you to keep going.
+Long before you’ve even started, you’re already afraid of not being able to breastfeed and worry that you don’t have what it takes to meet your goals.
+Maybe you weren’t able to breastfeed the first time around, or that you’ll have a low-milk supply.

 But letting go of this pressure is one of the best things you can do for yourself.
-I pushed myself every day to keep going, but I always told myself that if it got too hard, I could always stop.
-That it didn’t make me any less of a mom, or that I failed my kids.
+I pushed myself every day to keep going, but I always told myself that if it started to take its toll, I could always stop.
+That breastfeeding (or not) didn’t make me any more or less of a mom, or that I failed my kids.